Sputznik/orbit-bundle/README.md

 17. paged: The number of page whose default value is 1.
 Show the posts that would normally show up just on page X when using the "Older Entries" link.
 18. style: To use the theme templates, within the shortcode ```[orbit_query style=card]```
 19. order: Designates the ascending or descending order of the 'orderby' parameter.
 Defaults to 'DESC'.
 20. orderby: Sort retrieved posts by parameter.
 Defaults to 'date (post_date)'.
 One or more options can be passed.
-Follow [WP DOCUMENTATION](https://developer.wordpress.org/reference/classes/wp_query/#order-orderby-parameters) to find the options that can be passed in the shortcode.
+Follow [Worpress Documentation](https://developer.wordpress.org/reference/classes/wp_query/#order-orderby-parameters) to find the options that can be passed in the shortcode.

 ## Parameters of orbit_query_users shortcode
 1. search: Show users based on a keyword search. ```[orbit_query_users search="keyword"]```